Generic Name: hydroxychloroquine sulfate

-A small number of cases of retinal changes have been reported as occurring in patients who received only hydroxychloroquine.
+A small number of cases of retinal changes have been reported as occurring in patients who received only hydroxychloroquine sulfate tablets.
 These usually consisted of alteration in retinal pigmentation which was detected on periodic ophthalmologic examination; visual field defects were also present in some instances.
-A case of delayed retinopathy has been reported with loss of vision starting one year after administration of hydroxychloroquine had been discontinued.
+A case of delayed retinopathy has been reported with loss of vision starting one year after administration of hydroxychloroquine sulfate tablets had been discontinued.

-Dermatologic Reactions: Bleaching of hair, alopecia, pruritus, skin and mucosal pigmentation, photosensitivity, and skin eruptions (urticarial, morbilliform, lichenoid, maculopapular, purpuric, erythema annulare centrifugum, Stevens-Johnson syndrome, acute generalized exanthematous pustulosis, and exfoliative dermatitis).
+Dermatologic Reactions: Bleaching of hair, alopecia, pruritus, skin and mucosal pigmentation, photosensitivity, and skin eruptions (urticarial, morbilliform, Iichenoid, maculopapular, purpuric, erythema annulare centrifugum, Stevens Johnson-syndrome, acute generalized exanthematous pustulosis, and exfoliative dermatitis).

-Initially, the average adult dose is 400 mg (= 310 mg base) once or twice daily.
+Lupus erythematosus: Initially, the average adult dose is 400 mg (=310 mg base) once or twice daily.
 This may be continued for several weeks or months, depending on the response of the patient.
-For prolonged maintenance therapy, a smaller dose, from 200 mg to 400 mg (= 155 mg to 310 mg base) daily will frequently suffice.
+For prolonged maintenance therapy, a smaller dose, from 200 mg to 400 mg (=155 mg to 310 mg base) daily will frequently suffice.

-In adults, from 400 mg to 600 mg (= 310 mg to 465 mg base) daily, each dose to be taken with a meal or a glass of milk.
+Initial dosage - In adults, from 400 mg to 600 mg (=310 mg to 465 mg base) daily, each dose to be taken with a meal or a glass of milk.
 In a small percentage of patients, troublesome side effects may require temporary reduction of the initial dosage.
 Later (usually from five to ten days), the dose may gradually be increased to the optimum response level, often without return of side effects.

-When a good response is obtained (usually in four to twelve weeks), the dosage is reduced by 50 percent and continued at a usual maintenance level of 200 mg to 400 mg (= 155 mg to 310 mg base) daily, each dose to be taken with a meal or a glass of milk.
+Maintenance dosage - When a good response is obtained (usually in four to twelve weeks), the dosage is reduced by 50 percent and continued at a usual maintenance level of 200 mg to 400 mg (=155 mg to 310 mg base) daily, each dose to be taken with a meal or a glass of milk.
 The incidence of retinopathy has been reported to be higher when this maintenance dose is exceeded.